Renzperi/Digital-Restaurant-Menu-App/README.md

 ## Widgets
 The following widgets are used in the projects:
-Here’s the consolidated list of all the widgets used in the provided code:

 ### 1. MaterialApp
 - Sets up the application with Material Design and routing.